Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Results

-The top-right panel of Fig.~\ref{fig:ugc} shows the $W_{\rm 80}$ map for the H$_2$ S(3) emission line ($W_{\rm 80\:H_2}$) for UGC\:8782.
+The top-right panel of Fig.~\ref{fig:ugc} shows the $W_{\rm 80}$ map for the H$_2$ S(3) emission line ($W_{\rm 80\:H_2}$) for 3C\:293.
 The highest values of up to $\sim$500\:km\:s$^{-1}$ are observed surrounding the galaxy's nucleus, slightly extending to the west of it.
 Some high $W_{\rm 80\:H_2}$ values are also seen in regions close to the border of the MIRI MRS FoV, mainly to the northwest and east/southeast of the nucleus.
 The lowest values of $W_{\rm 80\:H_2}\approx200$\:km\:s$^{-1}$ are observed surrounding the nucleus at distances of $\sim$1.5 arcsec from it and in regions along the spiral arms seen in the H$_2$ and PAH flux distributions.
 The $W_{\rm 80\:H_2}$ values presented here are not corrected by instrumental broadening \citep[$\sigma_{\rm ins}\approx$40 km\,s$^{-1}$;][]{Argyriou23}, which is negligible for the range of values observed.
-The third panel of the second row of Fig.~\ref{fig:ugc} shows a plot of $W_{\rm 80\:H_2}$ versus log\:H$_2$ S(3)/PAH$_{\rm 11.3\mu m}$, which will be further used to discuss the origin of the H$_2$ emission in the next section.